 Why Water Pressure Decreases

-Although pressure gauges don’t have a role in this, it’s valuable to know why water pressure reduces.
+Although pressure gauges don’t play a role in this, it’s valuable to know why water pressure is reduced.
 Here are some common causes for reduced water pressure to the outboard engine:

 - Use of old or faulty impeller